How SSO to on-premises resources works on Azure AD joined devices

 How it works

-Azure AD joined devices have no knowledge about your on-premises AD environment because they aren't joined to it.
+Azure AD joined devices have no knowledge about your on-premises AD DS environment because they aren't joined to it.
 However, you can provide additional information about your on-premises AD to these devices with Azure AD Connect.

-If you have a hybrid environment, with both Azure AD and on-premises AD, it's likely that you already have Azure AD Connect or Azure AD Connect cloud sync deployed to synchronize your on-premises identity information to the cloud.
+If you have a hybrid environment, with both Azure AD and on-premises AD DS, it's likely that you already have Azure AD Connect or Azure AD Connect cloud sync deployed to synchronize your on-premises identity information to the cloud.
 As part of the synchronization process, on-premises user and domain information is synchronized to Azure AD.
 When a user signs in to an Azure AD joined device in a hybrid environment:

 - Azure AD sends the details of the user's on-premises domain back to the device, along with the Primary Refresh Token